bokae/research-diary-project/README.md

 You can add tags to your diary entries, and later compile files based on that specific tag.

 The file `projects` links the files to the project names.
-You still have to add the entries manually, and you have to include the yearly folder name before the filename. e.g.
+For older entries, you still have to add the entries manually, and you have to include the yearly folder name before the filename. e.g.

 	$ 2018/2018-02-04.tex,some_project

+But `./today` script is capable of automatically adding project tags, see above.

 Then to compile files belonging to that project, use